If you’re facing the conundrum of having to decide between conduction vs convection vapes, know that you’re not alone.

 NOTE: If you’re thinking of why you should vape in the first place, check out this article about vaping vs smoking weed differences.

 What is a Conduction Vaporizer?

-In this scenario, you’re water becomes scorching hot because its in direct contact with a metal pot that’s being heated from below.
+In this scenario, your water becomes scorching hot because it is in direct contact with a metal pot that’s being heated from below.